 Do Shar-Pei Puppies Change Color When They Grow?

 The skin and coat of your Shar-Pei will go through color transitions as they age.
 But this does not mean that they would magically turn red if they are solid black.

 The changes in your Shar-Pei’s coat are subtle and mostly due to the pigment progression.
 Do not worry if your light brown pup turned into chocolate because that’s pretty normal as they mature.

 Also, they may manifest some color change when exposed to too much sun.
 This is also not something you should worry about despite many claims that this has something to do with thyroid problems.

-If you are really unsure if the changes that are happening to your dog’s coat is natural and not a symptom of any disease, have a trusted veterinarian check them.
+If you are really unsure if the changes that are happening to your dog’s coat are natural and not a symptom of any disease, have a trusted veterinarian check them.
 This will also ease your anxiety, and you won’t have to guess their condition.

 Shar-Pei Eyes, Nose, and Tongue Colors

 Aside from their coat, the eyes, nose, and tongue colors of Shar-Peis are also affected by some genetic variants.
 Here are the colors deemed acceptable by the four major kennel clubs.

 |American Kennel Club (AKC)||Dark colored is preferred, but dilute dogs may have lighter eyes.|

 |Canadian Kennel Club (CKC)||Dark brown is ideal, but dilute dogs can have lighter eyes.|